AkiteruSDA/MegaManX4Practice/README.md

 Gameplay:
 ---------
 Select+Left, Select+Right:
-Decrement or increment the current checkpoint respectively.
+Decrement or increment the saved checkpoint.
-You have infinite lives, so the lives counter shows the current checkpoint instead.
+You have infinite lives, so the lives counter shows the current saved checkpoint instead.

 Select+R2:
 Save your current hearts, tanks, and armor upgrades.
-This allows you to go back to a previous state when loading to checkpoint.
+This allows you to go back to a previous item state when loading to checkpoint.
 A noise plays when your save was successful.

 Select+L2:
-Load to the currently set checkpoint.
+Load to the currently saved checkpoint.
 If items were set with Select+R2, they will be restored.
 If not, you will be given the items you originally obtained when starting the stage.
 Your health, weapon energy, and tanks will be refilled.